JMHOO/planet-insight/README.md

 Two kinds of services need to be deployed:

-A.  Restful service (only need one)
+A.  RESTful service (only need one)
 B.  Training instances (not limited, the more the better)

-### A. Restful service
+### A. RESTful service

-It is highly recommended to run restful service on AWS which will have short latency on accessing DynamoDB and S3, but it still can be deployed to your local machine (make sure that machine can be accessed through internet otherwise the logs come from training instance will be lost).
+It is highly recommended to run RESTful service on AWS which will have short latency on accessing DynamoDB and S3, but it still can be deployed to your local machine (make sure that machine can be accessed through internet otherwise the logs come from training instance will be lost).

 The recommended EC2 instance is at least: `t2.xlarge` or `m4.xlarge`

 1. Setup:
-    Both restful service and training instance require Docker:
+    Both the RESTful service and the training instance require Docker:
     Here is the tutorial for installing Docker on Ubuntu:
     <https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/>

-2. Clone hypr-ai to where you want to deploy the restful service:
+2. Clone hypr-ai to where you want to deploy the RESTful service:

     ```bash
     git clone https://github.com/rreece/hypr-ai.git